Lawrence Taylor: College career

 After graduating from Lafayette High School in 1977, Taylor attended the University of North Carolina at Chapel Hill where he was a team captain, and wore No. 98.
+Originally recruited as a defensive lineman, he saw limited action at the position while mostly playing on special teams as a true freshman.
+During an injury-plagued sophomore season, he played primarily as a defensive lineman before switching to linebacker in 1979.

-Originally recruited as a defensive lineman, Taylor switched to linebacker before the 1979 season.
-In his senior season in 1980, he set multiple team records, including a still-standing mark of 16 sacks in a single season.
+As a junior, Taylor recorded 95 tackles (80 solo), five sacks, seven forced fumbles, and an interception.
+In his senior season in 1980, Taylor set multiple team records, including a still-standing mark of 16 sacks, and finished with 22 tackles for loss.
 That same year, he was recognized as a consensus first-team All-American and the Atlantic Coast Conference Player of the Year, one of four defensive players to ever win the award.
+He was also a semi-finalist for the Lombardi Award.

-The coaching staff marveled at his intense, reckless style of play.
+The coaching staff marveled at Taylor's intense, reckless style of play.
 "As a freshman playing on special teams, he'd jump a good six or seven feet in the air to block a punt, then land on the back of his neck", said North Carolina assistant coach Bobby Cale.
 "He was reckless, just reckless."
 UNC later retired Taylor's jersey.